ZRG: A Dataset for Multimodal 3D Residential Rooftop Understanding: Conclusion

 \subsection{Results}

-With regards to the roof outline extraction and monocular view height estimation tasks, it is clear that the DeepLabV3+ model with a ResNet50 backbone outperforms other models.
-For planar roof structure extraction, we can see that there is an increasing relationship between the performance and the size of the training set.
-Additionally, the rightmost image in Figure~\ref{fig:results-face-seg} shows that the model is able to perform well even in the presence of occlusion of areas of the roof due to overhanging vegetation.
-In practice, performing roof segmentation in addition to estimating the height of the building and roof slopes allows for more advanced path drone planning techniques to be performed during data acquisition.
+With regards to the roof outline extraction and monocular view height estimation tasks, it is clear that the DeepLabV3+ model with a ResNet50 backbone outperforms other models in all cases.
+Predictions in Figures~\ref{fig:results-roof-outline} and \ref{fig:results-dsm} visually show that the model is able to properly segment the roof from the background and accurately estimate pixelwise height of the buildings.

-For simplicity, we pose the planar roof structure extraction task as an instance segmentation problem.
-However, we note that it is also common to utilize corner and junction detection methods~\cite{zhao2022extracting} in combination with graph neural network (GNN) based architectures~\cite{bronstein2017geometric} as an alternative to solve this problem.
+For planar roof structure extraction, we can see that there is an increasing relationship between the performance and the size of the training set, particularly with a large increase of $23.6$ in mAP for medium sized roof faces when increasing the dataset size from 1k to 10k samples.
+Additionally, Figure~\ref{fig:results-face-seg} shows that the model is able to extrapolate the segmentation of roof face structures even in the presence of occlusion of areas of the face due to overhanging vegetation.